Robot Wars: Advanced Destruction: Gameplay

-Like the previous game, Robot Wars: Arenas of Destruction, Advanced Destruction featured more than one arena to play in.
-This game featured four different arenas, War Zone - which is based on the Series 4 version of the Robot Wars Arena, Robot Factory, Steelworks, and Power Station.
+Like the previous game, Robot Wars: Arenas of Destruction, Advanced Destruction features more than one arena to play in.
+This game features four different arenas, War Zone - which is based on the Series 4 version of the Robot Wars Arena, Robot Factory, Steelworks, and Power Station.

 In the game, a competitor robot from the series, or a robot created by the player, is entered into combat against a robot controlled by the game.
 A bout finishes when one robot's health bar is fully depleted or is pitted.
 In the Championship Mode, the player picks a robot and controls it through seven battles with the first battle being a three-way melee like Series 4.

 Multiplayer is also available where up to four players can play.

 There were 16 competitor robots in the game including Series champions Chaos 2, Panic Attack, Razer and Tornado.

-Like in the other games, series presenter Craig Charles does not appear in the game but the commentator, Jonathan Pearce, appears.
-However, unlike Robot Wars: Arenas of Destruction, he does not commentate in the entire battle.
+Like in the other games, series presenter Craig Charles does not appear in the game but the commentator, Jonathan Pearce, appears, but unlike Arenas of Destruction, he does not commentate in the entire battle.